 People who fast have a light meal early before dawn named Sahari and break their fast with an elaborate meal called Iftari.
 Sahari is usually a big family breakfast, consisting of bread, cheese, tea, and dates, as well as prepared meals.
 Iftar, on the contrary, sounds like a feast.
 Many religious places such as mosques host the public for Iftar too.
 Ramadan ends with Eid al-Fitr.

 What is it like for the tourists who travel to Iran during Ramadan?
 Well, you will notice more changes in daily life in smaller cities comparing the larger ones of course.
 Your options for eating and drinking and your time for some activities could be more limited as well.
 But as this religious month has its own special rituals, it could still be counted as an attraction to the tours to Iran.

 Iranians making Ash Reshteh hosting fasting people

-Moreover, many tourist sites are open during the day except on special events such as the martyrdom anniversary of Imam Ali on the 21st of Ramadan.
-So, there is no need to worry about changing your travel itinerary in Ramadan.
+Moreover, many tourist sites are open during the day except for special events such as the martyrdom anniversary of Imam Ali on the 21st of Ramadan.
+So, there is no need to worry about changing your travel itinerary during Ramadan.

 Despite what many tourists think about restrictions and limitations in Ramadan, traveling to Iran in Ramadan could be a good opportunity for tourists to discover the other face of Iranian culture, hospitality, beliefs, and nightlife.